W1lsonCodes/Mr.-Giveaway/README.md

-# Mr.-Giveaway
+# EXoitc giveaways
-An Open-Source Giveaway Bot for Discord
+An closed giveaway boy
 ## Authors
-Created by Packer#9020 with help and guidance from HyperCoder#2975
+Created by EXOITC DEVELOPMET#3335 with help and guidance from WilsonCodes#6969
 ## Config Setup
 ./config.json:
 ```json